Pallas-Yllästunturi National Park

-Located in Lapland in the municipalities of Enontekiö, Kittilä, Kolari and Muonio.
+Located in the areas of Enontekiö, Kittilä, Kolari and Muonio, in Lapland region.

 - The park was established in 2005 and covers 1022 square kilometres.

 - The area is dominated by a chain of fells about a hundred kilometers long and the taiga forests of the northern coniferous forest zone.

 - The area includes all the northern forest types from Northern Finland spruce forest and Forest Lapland pine woodland to Fell Lapland birches and treeless fell tops.

 - The brown bear and lynx are two of the national park’s permanent large carnivores.
 Both are nocturnal, passing through areas with barely a trace of their presence.